benlesh/RxEmber/README.md

 Observable inputs might change dynamically, and often they haven't be supplied yet at the point you're subscribing to them.

-A way to get around this is by having a property that returns a "switched" Observable.
-The technicals of this, is that you have an Observable of Observables, and you `.switch()` to the latest observable supplied.
+A way to get around this is by having a property that is an observable that switches to the latest observable supplied to it.

 The code to duplicate the example above looks (somewhat) like this: